 If the Parliament is not able to vote the entire budget before the commencement of the new financial year (ie. within 1 month or so), the necessity to keep enough finance at the disposal of Government in order to allow it to run the administration of the country remains.
 A special provision is, therefore, made for “Vote on Account” by which Government obtains the Vote of Parliament for a sum sufficient to incur expenditure on various items for a part of the year.

 Normally, the Vote on Account is taken for two months only.
-But during election year or when it is anticipated that the main Demands and Appropriation Bill will take longer time than two months, the Vote on Account may be for a period exceeding two months.
+But during the election year or when it is anticipated that the main Demands and Appropriation Bill will take longer time than two months, the Vote on Account may be for a period exceeding two months.

 So what exactly is Vote on Account?

 Vote on Account is a special provision by which the Government obtains the Vote of Parliament for a sum sufficient to incur expenditure on various items for a part of the year, usually two months.

 So presentation and passing of vote on account is the first stage in the budget passing process.
-Vote on Account is necessary for the working of the government till the period the full budget is passed.
+Vote on Account is necessary for the working of the government until the period the full budget is passed.